FioneraGH/OSX86-5437/README.md

 file will appear in patched folder.
 For addons and plugins will be added in the future perhaps.

+DSDT patched list:

+1. EC.ECNV which was removed when _INT performs _OFF method has been invoked again

+1. "instant wake" patch of 0x0D

+1. remove _GPE scope _L11 method logic for normal intercept about cpu

 > PS: .aml file maybe not be updated ontime.